michaelcourcy/kasten-auth0/readme.md

 ```

 The annotation `external-dns.alpha.kubernetes.io/hostname: mcourcydemo.dev.do.kasten.io` will make sure that
-load balancer ip used by the nginx controller will be associated the name mcourcydemo.dev.do.kasten.io.
+load balancer ip used by the nginx controller will be associated with the name mcourcydemo.dev.do.kasten.io.

 ## Create an account with Okta Auth0